Durango Bill's

 In any generalized graph system containing "V" vertices, there are potentially COMBIN(V, 2) edges that could be drawn.
 If we select any "E" of these for our graph, then there are COMBIN(COMBIN(V, 2), E) potential graph systems that could be drawn.
 A difficult problem in combinatorics is to calculate how many of these are structurally different.

 The table below shows all combinations up to 13 vertices.
-(If anyone would like results to larger numbers of vertices, I can attach an Excel Spreadsheet to an E-mail.)

 A typical row in the table translates as follows.
 If you have 2 edges and only 2 vertices, no graph is possible.
 If you have 2 edges and 3 vertices, 1 graph is possible.
 (Start at any vertex, draw the first edge to another vertex, and draw the 2nd edge to the remaining vertex.
 With 4 or more vertices, 2 structurally different graphs are possible.
 Each of the edges could connect a separate pair of vertices, or the edges could form a chain leaving one (or more) vertices unused.